8 FAM 302

 b.
 Before the Nationality Act of 1940 and absent laws specifying how U.S. citizenship could be acquired by persons born in a particular territory, children born in a U.S. possession could acquire U.S. citizenship under the laws governing birth abroad if the citizen parent was qualified to transmit U.S. citizenship.

-8 FAM 302.1-3 Laws Governing Status of Persons Born in Outlying Possessions
+8 FAM 302.1-3 Definition of the UnIted States and of Outlying Possessions

 a.
 Under the NA (effective January 13, 1941 to December 24, 1952):